On lower bounds for the distances between APN functions

 In this paper, we have three main results.
-The first is a new lower bound on distance for plateaued APN functions which significantly improves on the previous lower bound of $d(F,G) \geq 2$.
-We then generalize the result of \cite{BudaghyanTriplicateFunctions} from quadratic 3-to-1 functions to all plateaued 3-to-1 functions (which are necessarily APN).
-The third main result is regarding the APN inverse function, and we provide the first known lower bounds in terms of binary Kloosterman sums $K_n(a) = \sum_{x \in \F_2^n}(-1)^{\Tr(ax + x^{-1})}$.
+The first is a new lower bound on the distance between two APN functions $F$ and $G$ when at least one of them is plateaued, and our new bound significantly improves on the previous lower bound of $d(F,G) \geq 2$.
+We then generalize the result of \cite{BudaghyanTriplicateFunctions} from quadratic $3$-to-$1$ functions to all plateaued $3$-to-$1$ functions (which are necessarily APN).
+Note that these first two results are stated for all even $n \geq 4$ because any plateaued APN function is AB when $n$ is odd, and we address this case later in the paper.
+The third main result concerns the APN inverse function and provides the first known lower bounds in terms of binary Kloosterman sums $K_n(a) = \sum_{x \in \F_{2^n}}(-1)^{\Tr(ax + x^{-1})}$.

 \begin{theorem} Suppose $n\geq 4$ is even, let $F,G \colon \F_2^n \to \F_2^n$ be distinct APN functions such that $F$ is plateaued.
 Then $d(F,G) \geq 2^{\frac{n}{2}-1}$. \end{theorem}

 \begin{theorem} Suppose $n \geq 4$ is even, let $F,G \colon \F_2^n \to \F_2^n$ be distinct APN functions such that $F$ is plateaued and $3$-to-$1$.
 Then